kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 In reality, projects are always evolving, and a preference for A over B may become increasingly inaccurate if A stagnates while B thrives.

 One approach to balancing this trade-off is through a decay process in which votes lose their impact slowly over time, perhaps decaying to zero over a two-year period.
+Many types of decay curves are possible, all reflecting different assessments of how fast this particular reality changes.

 By incorporating a "vote decay" we extend the life of voting data relative, while minimizing the potential impact of stale data.

 ### Permissionless Entry